sentenz/convention/internal/articles/feature-flags.md

-# Feature Toggles
+# Feature Flags

-Feature toggles, also known as feature flags, are a software development technique that enables developers to turn on and off certain features or functionality of an application or service without deploying new code.
+Feature Flags, also known as Feature Flags, are a software development technique that enables developers to turn on and off certain features or functionality of an application or service without deploying new code.

 In essence, a feature toggle is a conditional statement that checks whether a particular feature is enabled or disabled, and determines the behavior of the application accordingly.